robertjchristian/service-seed/README.md

 Adding service-seed as a remote tracking branch is a low cost and easy way to pick up changes.
 It's recommended to do something like:

 <pre>
-git remote add --track multi-project service-seed git@github.com:robertjchristian/service-seed.git git fetch service-seed git merge service-seed/master
+git remote add --track master service-seed git@github.com:robertjchristian/service-seed.git git fetch service-seed git merge service-seed/master
 </pre>